 At The Winter Olympics, Robots Are Here To Help.
 But Don't Assume They Work All Hours

-Directions, weather reports, water bottles – those are some of the things we've seen robots offering at the Pyeongchang Winter Olympics, helping to host thousands of visitors and media.
+Directions, weather reports, water bottles.
+Those are some of the things we've seen robots offering at the Pyeongchang Winter Olympics — helping to host thousands of visitors and media.
 They're also helping South Korea present itself as a tech-savvy nation with an eye on the future.

-Most of the robots we've seen in Pyeongchang and Gangneung – the two areas where the Winter Games are being held – weren't made to look human.
+Most of the robots we've seen in Pyeongchang and Gangneung, the two areas where the Winter Games are being held, weren't made to look human.
 Instead, they present a wide range of looks — and autonomy.

 This little robot comes by every hour to see if people want water at #PyeongchangOlympics2018 pic.twitter.com/g7HOQ6i4Av— Bill Chappell (@publicbill) February 18, 2018